Project 1: macOS Clean Install & Device Sync

 • Opened System Settings > Software Update.

-• Downloaded and installed macOS Sequoia 15.4, the latest release at the time.
+• Downloaded and installed macOS Sequoia 15.4.

 • Rebooted and confirmed the system was stable and fully updated.